ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 3: Add Custom Code

-Search (`CTRL F`) throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile package that we need to modify.
-We should start with the reference imports code block.
+Search (`CTRL F`) throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile package that you need to modify.
+You should start with the reference imports code block.

 #### Step 3.1: Module File